-Euler discovered and proved that ∑n–2 = π2/6.
-This is a slowly converging series and the discovery probably required several digits.
-The naïve summation omits the tail of the series after n terms.
-That tail sums to about 1/n.
+Euler discovered and proved that ∑n−2 = π2/6.
+(Modern derivation) This is a slowly converging series and the discovery probably required several digits.
+The naïve calculation merely omits the tail of the series after n terms, but that tail sums to about 1/n which is a big error for tolerable n.
 Here is how to get a very good estimate of the sum of the tail and thus reduce the error to about 1/(last term)3.
+Euler certainly knew of this.

 It has to do with approximating n–2 with In = integral of x–2 from n–1/2 to n+1/2.